 Through this service, applicants may receive one or more options at a preferential rate, including the development of a personalized work plan for $540, a virtual or telephone consultation to clarify the plan for $300, or an in-home visit by Écohabitation for additional guidance at a cost of $1,000.

 The program for non-affected residents also begins on Monday, Mar.
 30. A maximum of 50 eligible applications will be processed through this program until Mar.
-30, 2027, with applications handled in the order in which they are received.
+30, 2027, with applications handled in the order in which they are received. n